Last updated 23/08/2018

 Soft tyres are hard to steer.
 So lower tyre pressure increases the effort required to steer the vehicle.
 Higher pressure makes it easier to steer.

 Sidewalls are damaged by impacting, grinding and slicing across the side of obstacles protruding from the road or track.
 High tyre pressure reduces sidewall bulge and thus reduces the risk of sidewall damage.
 Lower pressure increases sidewall bulge and so increases the area of sidewall exposed to potential damage.
-Low pressure also increases the risk of the rim coming into contact with the tyre tread under an impact load which will damage the tyre.
+Low pressure also increases the risk of the rim coming into contact with the tyre tread under an impact load which will damage the tyre and / or rim.
 So again lower pressure increases the risk of tyre damage in this case.
 However higher pressure is not universally better in terms of tyre damage risk.
 Very hard tyres undergo greater impact loading when hitting an obstacle.
 Softer tyres will flex.
 Harder tyres will not flex and thus yield a greater force applied to the contact area, potentially damaging the tread by slicing, chipping off small pieces of rubber, ripping off large chunks of rubber or cutting through the tyre via impact fractures.
 So lower pressure is better to resist this type of damage to the tread surface.
 Obviously you can’t have hard and soft tyres at the same time, so a compromise is made.
 Very soft tyres and very hard tyres are both bad for tyre damage.
 Something in between is best.
 Driving slowly and picking good lines will help reduce the risk further.

 Some people believe keeping tyres rock hard minimizes tyre damage since it helps protect from sidewall damage.
 I believe sidewall damage risk is overstated.
 More people suffer impact fractures due to over-inflated tyres.
 The tread area becomes very vulnerable at high pressures and is much more likely to chip, gouge, cut or fracture.
 Hard tyres will also be wearing out suspension faster and increasing the chances of suspension failure.
 From my observations a common denominator in many vehicles experiencing multiple tyre problems and / or suspension problems is super hard tyres.
 Of course some people with rock hard tyres will argue that they have never had a problem.
-Differences in load, driving style and speed may explain this but in general reduced pressure can give you overall reduced risk of tyre and suspension problems.
+Differences in load, driving style, terrain and speed may explain this but in general reduced pressure can give you overall reduced risk of tyre and suspension problems.

 Another form of tyre damage occurs through overheating (see below under Temperature).
 Higher pressure reduces the risk of temperature related damage.
 When running lower pressure, reduce speed so that heat loading does not escalate to dangerous levels.